Anthrobotics/anthro-docs/docs/index.md

 If you want to help, please see the [contribution guide](contribution-guide.md) to see how you can leave your mark in history.

+## Requirements

+Humanoids must meet certain criteria to be considered an Anthro.
+See the [requirements](requirements.md) page for more details.